 Lacrosse makes its mark

 Three organizations bring major lacrosse tournaments to The Bend between April and June.
-Rip the Duck (April 13-14), run by U.S. Lax Events generates about 1,250 room nights.
+U.S. Lax Events puts on Rip the Duck (April 13-14) and Rip the Wave (July 20-21).
+Rip the Duck generates about 1,250 room nights.
 Luck O’ the Draw (June 22-23), put on by Lacrosse of America, adds another 500 room nights.

 Swimming takes center stage at the Rolf’s Aquatics Center on Notre Dame’s campus three times a year – January, May and July.
 Irish Aquatics brings in teams from all over the region, resulting about 6,000 attendees and 200 hotel room nights.